Deloitte 2020 Global Human Capital Trends Report

 Beyond reskilling and investing in resilience

 With the “half-life” of technical skills decreasing, the use of forward-looking workforce metrics is critical for boards and investors to gain insights into the reskilling of workers.
 Yet organizations are least likely to collect workforce metrics in several critical areas, including the “status of reskilling,” with only 14% of respondents collecting analytics in this area.
+We have similar data for Ukraine (16% of respondents).
 Organizations recognize that reskilling is important, with 53% of respondents saying between half and all of their workforce will need to change their skills and capabilities in the next three years.
-Yet, only 16% of business leaders expect to make a significant investment increase in the continual reinvention of the workforce over the next three years.
+Yet, only 16% of business leaders in the world (and only 4% in Ukraine) expect to make a significant investment increase in the continual reinvention of the workforce over the next three years.
 With technical skills becoming outdated so quickly, organizations should be investing in longer lasting capabilities like creativity, collaboration, critical thinking and emotional intelligence that can keep their workforce relevant.

 Although organizations are trying a variety of strategies to future proof their workforce, 68% of respondents report their organizations are currently making only moderate investments in reskilling or no investment at all.
 Thirty-two percent of respondents identified lack of investment as the greatest barrier to workforce development in their organization, with only 17% of respondents expressing confidence “to a great extent” that their organizations can anticipate the skills their organizations will need in three years.

 Leaders must initiate and lead the dialogue around tech-related ethical concerns and the alternative workforce